Orthopedics

 RICE Treatment Immediately After Injury

-By starting RICE (Rest, Ice, Compression, Elevation) early, swelling and internal bleeding can be minimized, and recovery can be accelerated.
+Starting RICE (Rest, Ice, Compression, Elevation) early can minimize swelling and internal bleeding, and accelerate recovery.

 Specific Steps